Research

 - Access to new treatments not yet widely available

-- Close monitoring and care from expert research teams
+- Close monitoring by expert research teams

-- Possible compensation for time and travel expenses
+- Possible compensation for time and travel

 Potential Risks